 The Series C Preferred Stock had an annual dividend rate of 8% until October 1, 2008 and thereafter has an annual dividend rate of 20%.
 The dividends are payable quarterly.
 Such dividends shall be paid only after all outstanding dividends on the Series D Preferred Stock (with respect to the current fiscal year and all prior fiscal years) shall have been paid to the holders of the Series D Preferred Stock.
 During 2008, the Company paid \$65,280 in dividends on Series C Preferred Stock (\$240 per share).
-During 2007, the Company declared and paid dividends totaling \$173,355 (\$637 per share) to Series C preferred stockholders.
-As of December 31, 2008, there were accumulated unpaid dividends of \$294,000 (\$1,080 per share) on Series C Preferred Stock.
+During 2007, the Company declared and paid dividends totaling \$173,355 (\$637 per share) to Series C preferred Stock (\$240 per share).
+During 2007, there were accumulated unpaid dividends of \$294,000 (\$1,080 per share) on Series C Preferred Stock.
 The conversion price is subject to adjustment for stock dividends, stock splits or similar capital reorganizations.
 The Series C Preferred Stock does not have voting rights and is redeemable only at the option of the Company upon 30 days' notice at a 20% premium plus any accrued but unpaid dividends.
 In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company's affairs, the Series C Preferred stock will be treated as senior to Novelos common stock.
 After all required payments are made to holders of Series D Preferred Stock, the Series C Preferred stockholders will be entitled to receive first, \$12,000 per share and all accrued and unpaid dividends.
-If, upon any winding up of the Company's affairs, the Company's remaining assets available to pay the holders of Series C preferred stock (and any remaining holders of Series D preferred stock as may be required) on a pro rata basis.
+If, upon any winding up of the Company's affairs, the Company's remaining assets available to pay the holders of Series C preferred stock are not sufficient to permit the payment in full, then all of the Company's assets will be distributed to the holders of Series C preferred stock (and any remaining holders of Series D preferred stock as may be required) on a pro rata basis.